Creating new habits isn’t easy. Here are six simple hacks that will make it a little easier.

 Find A Partner and Help Each Other Along

 Find someone with the same or similar goal.
 This could be a workout partner or a diet buddy.
 Keep tabs on each other and encourage each other to keep going.
 It’s much harder to skip a walk if you know someone else is depending on you being there.
+A little accountability can make all the difference in the world.

 Make It A Group Challenge